 The NWTF has taken a more strategic approach to conservation delivery with the introduction of the Big Six.
 NWTF conservation experts identified regions across the country with similar ecosystems and conservation issues.
-Six areas of concern were established to help identify the most urgent needs and better monitor conservation objectives.
+Six areas of concern were established to help identify the most urgent needs and better monitor conservation objectives and are listed below.

 This application will allow the NWTF, and its partners, to better focus limited funding and staff on the top priority conservation needs within each region.
 The improved system no longer focuses on individual areas, but will impact the sustainability of species and habitats across large landscapes.